arkadianriver/arkadianriver.com/README.md

 You can clone or fork this repo as a [theme](#theme-note) for your own blog.
 Because it doesn't use any plugins, you can easily [host it on GitHub Pages](https://jekyllrb.com/docs/github-pages/#deploying-jekyll-to-github-pages).
-Even so, I recommend cloning your fork locally to create and preview your posts, regardless of where you choose to publish.
+Even so, he recommends cloning your fork locally to create and preview your posts, regardless of where you choose to publish.

 With it downloaded and with Ruby, RubyGems, and Jekyll 3.1.2 or higher installed, you can use the post-creation script,